· David Cruz · ABA Best Practices · 9 min read

 The Conservative Principle

-Cooper, Heron & Heward emphasize that good measurement is conservative about claiming treatment effects.
+Cooper, Heron & Heward (Ch.
+4) emphasize that good measurement is conservative about claiming treatment effects.
 Both interval types achieve this - but only when matched to the correct goal.

 The mistake to avoid: Using whole interval for behavior reduction (makes decreases look more dramatic than reality) or partial interval for behavior increase (makes increases look more dramatic than reality).